Command Menu

 )

-My absolute favorite error message of the week:
+My favorite error message of the entire ordeal:

 text